 If that feels unrealistic in December, start it in January!
 This means leaving the cards at home and not buying anything online using the cards.

 If you can manage this, then with some determination you will probably fine.
-You could join Nikki in her Supermarket Challenge to Reduce Your Food Spend and Cut Out Waste.
-Look at other ways to trim your costs and start paying more than the minimums to those cards.
-You could also try downloading her checklist for where to find savings within your monthly bills to free up cash to put towards debt.
+Look at ways to trim your costs and start paying more than the minimums to those cards.

 The other thing that is really important is to increase the gap between your income and your spending.
 You might need to come up with some creative ways to bring in some extra debt-busting cash!